 Assistant Director, David Klein Gallery; Birmingham, Michigan

 After the final exam in a community college art history class, Roberts asked her instructor about jobs in the local art scene.
-He pointed her to the David Klein Gallery, where Roberts still works today.
-She worked her way up from an entry-level secretarial job to become Assistant Director, doing everything from shipping artwork to designing the gallery website.
-The gallery focuses on post-war and contemporary works by American artists, but Roberts has also handled original pieces by famous names like Pablo Picasso and Henri Matisse.
+She pointed her to the David Klein Gallery, where Roberts still works today.
+Roberts worked her way up from an entry-level secretarial job to become Assistant Director, doing everything from shipping artwork to designing the gallery website.
+The gallery focuses on post-war and contemporary works by American artists, but she has also handled original pieces by famous names like Pablo Picasso and Henri Matisse.
 Her art history classes gave her a deeper appreciation for art, which she shares with clients.
-“It’s kind of fun to see people’s faces light up when you tell them about a piece of art,” Roberts says.

 Marc Taro Holmes